taitulism/tm-ticker/README.md

 &nbsp;

 ## `timeoutObj`
-By default, `Ticker` internally uses the global object's `setTimeout` and `clearTimeout` methods but sometimes we would want to use alternative methods.
+By default, `Ticker` internally uses the global object's `setTimeout` and `clearTimeout` methods but sometimes we might want to use alternative methods.

-You can provide an object that implements those two methods ([with the same argument signatures](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout)) and be used by the ticker.
+You can provide an object that implements those two methods ([with the same argument signatures](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout)) to be used by the ticker.

 For example, let's say we want to use some kind of a `setTimeout-logger` that logs every timeout that the ticker sets.
 It looks like this:
 ```js